 How can you become a space tourist?

-WASHINGTON – Thrill-seekers might soon be able to get their adrenaline kicks -- and envy-inducing Instagram snaps -- from the final frontier, as space tourism finally lifts off.
+WASHINGTON, United States - Thrill-seekers will soon be able to get their adrenaline kicks -- and envy-inducing Instagram snaps -- from the final frontier, as space tourism finally lifts off.

 All you'll need is a bit of patience.
 And a lot of money.